Liz’s irrational tirade against the Church serves no useful purpose

 Browne: Ok

-9 thoughts on “Liz’s irrational tirade against the Church serves no useful purpose”
+9 responses to “Liz’s irrational tirade against the Church serves no useful purpose”

 I’ll nail my colours to the mast here.
 I am an agnostic humanist, and find the power the Catholic Church continues to have in the Irish State to be regrettable.
 So I agree completely with O’Donnell, perhaps she should have even been more vocal.